Anette11/MovieReviews/README.md

 Be sure to use loading when scrolling the RecyclerView.

-It is advisable to use retrofit.
+It is advisable to use Retrofit.

 <img src="device-2021-06-30-005320.png" width="216" heigth="384"> <img src="device-2021-06-30-005702.png" width="216" heigth="384">